 Additionally, PPC can be used to offset potentially negative brand sentiment.

-You may remember that nearly ten years ago, the Deepwater Horizon oil spill was a devastating environmental disaster.
+You may remember that over ten years ago, the Deepwater Horizon oil spill was a devastating environmental disaster.

 Shouldering most of the public outrage, BP had a PR nightmare on their hands.